eRedekopp/ToneTest/Documentation/README.txt

         Information pertaining to the saving and loading of Participant data from files on disk

     future.txt
-        Tips on how to get started on some tasks that you'll possibly want to do in the future
+        Tips on how to get started on some tasks that you'll possibly want to do in the future.

     hearing-tests.txt
         Descriptions of the different types of hearing tests that this application may perform, as well as explanations